vuejs/apollo/packages/docs/data/data-masking.md

 `
 ```

-Now if `PostDetails` removes `publishedAt` from its fragment, the parent query still works because it requests the field directly.
+Now if `PostDetails` removes `publishedAt`, the parent query still works because it requests the field directly.

-## The `@unmask` Directive
+## The `@unmask` directive

-Use `@unmask` to selectively disable masking for specific fragments:
+`@unmask` selectively disables masking for a specific fragment spread:

 ```graphql
 query GetPosts {